OakCityLabs/Endpoint/README.md

 # Endpoint

-Endpoint objects describe a network (REST) endpoint and can parse its data.
+An Endpoint object describes a network (REST) endpoint and can parse its data.

 ## TL;DR

-An Endpoint object describes a network API endpoint.
+An Endpoint object describes a network API endpoint, including REST endpoints.
 It contains all the information needed to request data from an endpoint and can parse the data returned by the API server.
-Organizing endpoints this way makes the code more testable and more organized.
+Organizing endpoints this way makes the code more testable and more organized, separating network boiler plate from endpoint specific data handling.
 An EndpointController manages downloading the data for and Endpoint and handling errors that may occur.

 ## Table of Contents